bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 it either way with the template literally you could add the px In there like that.

-And then we are doing it over 700 milliseconds is in quad and then we&apos;ve got a callback function again to actually remove that first one from the list.
+And then we are doing it over 700 milliseconds easeInQuad and then we&apos;ve got a callback function again to remove that first one from the list.
 Let&apos;s see if it works.
 I&apos;m going to save this, come back here, refresh it, we know the next one works but does the previous one work?
 There&apos;s our first slide and boom it works.
 There&apos;s our 5th,